JPsiInVR/script-and-story-board/1st_Scene/first_scene.md

 *(some kind of zoo illustration with particles :D )*

 **J/&psi;:** "But how do we know", you ask yourself?
-"How we know that there exist particles when we can't even see those particles?"
+"How do we know that there exist particles when we can't even see those particles?"
 Well, there are ways to make them visible.
 Take this bubble chamber for example.

 *(some kind of bubble chamber illustration)*